-- 7.1 In these Rules of Procedure for Review Panel Appeals, - (1) "Appeal" means an appeal to the Review Panel made under sections 10(1), 14(1), or 17(2) of Ontario Regulation 187/09, and includes a Referral of ESA Order to the Review Panel. - (2) "Appellant" is the person who is making an Appeal of the decision made by the Director of Review and Appeals, the Administrative Penalty Order, or the person who is named in a Referral of ESA Order to the Review Panel. - (3) "Case Conference" means a pre-hearing conference or a meeting with the Parties that is not a Hearing. - (4) "ESA Order" means an order related to electrical safety made by the ESA General Manager/Director (as defined in Rule 5.1(3) above) or an Administrative Penalty Order made by a Director (under section 113.18.1(1) of the Electricity Act, 1998). - (5) "Director of Review Panel Appointments" means the Director appointed by the ESA to be responsible for the Review Panel Roster, or the authorized delegate of this Director. - (6) "Hearing" means the adjudication process of the Review Panel considering evidence and arguments in a written or oral hearing, which may be in writing, in person, by telephone, videoconference or any other way that allows the Parties to participate in the Hearing. - (7) "Motion" means a request by a Party for an Order from the Review Panel. - (8) "Parties" means the Appellant and either the ESA General Manager or Director who made the ESA Order being appealed, or the Director of Licensing who made the Notice of Proposal or Notice of Provisional Suspension/Refusal to Renew. - (9) "Presiding Member" means the member of the Review Panel who is designated by the Director of Review Panel Appointments to preside over the Hearing of a Case.
+- 7.1 In these Rules of Procedure for Review Panel Appeals, - (1) "Appeal" means an appeal to the Review Panel made under sections 10(1) or 14(1) of Ontario Regulation 187/09, and includes a Referral of ESA Order to the Review Panel. - (2) "Appellant" is the person who is making an Appeal of the decision made by the Director of Review and Appeals, or the person who is named in a Referral of ESA Order to the Review Panel. - (3) "Case Conference" means a pre-hearing conference or a meeting with the Parties that is not a Hearing. - (4) "Director of Review Panel Appointments" means the Director appointed by the ESA to be responsible for the Review Panel Roster, or the authorized delegate of this Director. - (5) "Hearing" means the adjudication process of the Review Panel considering evidence and arguments in a written or oral hearing, which may be in writing, in person, by telephone, videoconference or any other way that allows the Parties to participate in the Hearing. - (6) "Motion" means a request by a Party for an Order from the Review Panel. - (7) "Parties" means the Parties in the Director's Review or Director's Hearing; in a Review Panel Case, this would be the Appellant and either the ESA General Manager/Director who made the ESA Order or the Director of Licensing who made the Notice of Proposal or Notice of Provisional Suspension/Refusal to Renew. - (8) "Presiding Member" means the member of the Review Panel who is designated by the Director of Review Panel Appointments to preside over the Hearing of a Case. - (9) "Proceeding" means any event or process in the Review Panel's consideration of a Case, which may include a Case Conference, Motion, Hearing, or other written or oral process. - (10) "Referral of ESA Order" means a referral of an ESA Order to the Review Panel, made by the ESA Director of Reviews and Appeals under section 9(9)(a) of Ontario Regulation 187/09.

-- (10) "Proceeding" means any event or process in the Review Panel's consideration of a Case, which may include a Case Conference, Motion, Hearing, or other written or oral process. - (11) "Referral of ESA Order" means a referral of an ESA Order to the Review Panel, made by the ESA Director of Reviews and Appeals under section 9(9)(a) of Ontario Regulation 187/09. - (12) "Review Panel" means the panel of one, two or three members of the Review Panel Roster who are appointed by the Director of Review Panel Appointments to any Proceeding in a Case.
+(11) "Review Panel" means the panel of one, two or three members of the Review Panel Roster who are appointed by the Director of Review Panel Appointments to any Proceeding in a Case.